alexkaratarakis/docs/example-using-sqlite.md

 <a name="example-1-2-a"></a>
 #### Option A: VS Project (User-wide integration)

 The recommended and most productive way to use vcpkg is via user-wide integration, making the system available for all projects you build.
-The user-wide integration will require administrator access the first time it is used on a given machine.
-After the first use, administrator access is no longer required and the integration is on a per-user basis.
+The user-wide integration will prompt for administrator access the first time it is used on a given machine, but afterwords is no longer required and the integration is configured on a per-user basis.
 ```
 PS D:\src\vcpkg> .\vcpkg integrate install
 Applied user-wide integration for this vcpkg root.